ConfederacyOfGaia/Gaia/mage.md

 #### Elemental Spell Lists

 You have full access to the spell lists of your primary element and the two adjacent  elements, but may never cast spells from your opposing element.
-Point costs for your primary element are halved.
 Not every spell level is represented for all elements.

 Element | Adjecent Elements | Opposed Element
 :--- | :--- |  :---